Our Team

 Sam Drazin

-Sam Drazin is a former elementary educator and the Founder/Executive Director of Changing Perspectives, a national non profit organization which provides disability awareness programs in schools.
-Sam consults with schools around inclusion and positive climate and culture.
+Sam Drazin is a former elementary educator and the Founder/Executive Director of Changing Perspectives, a national nonprofit organization that provides disability awareness programs in schools.
+He consults with schools on inclusion and positive climate and culture.
 He continues to be amazed by the positive impact that disability awareness initiatives are having on students and educators around the country.
-Sam has been featured in the Washington Post and is active in the educational sector by presenting at educational conferences and serves on a number of boards.
+Sam has been featured in the Washington Post and is active in the educational sector, presenting at educational conferences and serving on a number of boards.

 Board Member